Create project

 , specifyproject

-For more information about manifests, see Manifest reference.
+For details on manifests, see Manifest Reference.

 Prepare locale files (optional)